Crusader of Centy: Plot

 In Soleil Town, a law requires that all 14-year-old boys go to train and prepare for battle.
 The game's hero, Corona, has just turned fourteen at the beginning of the game.
 As such, Corona receives the sword and shield of his father, who died in battle and had a great reputation for his bravery in defending the city.

 The story is divided into two parts.
 Corona must first take time to discover his world and unlock the various levels that make it up.
 He can then access them at his leisure.
 During this half of the game, Corona will not have the ability to speak to humans, but only to animals and plants.
-Only after beating Dragon (Maldra the Dragon in the US version) will the second half of the game begin: Corona has recovered the ability to talk to humans and he will travel through time to build a better world and understand why the monsters are at war with humanity.
+Only after beating Dragon (Maldra the Dragon in the US version) will the second half of the game begin.
+Corona regains the ability to talk to humans and will travel through time to build a better world and understand why the monsters are at war with humanity.

 Development and release

-Crusader of Centy was developed by Nextech.
-The game was published by Sega in Japan in 1994 under the title Ragnacënty.
-It was developed and released as part of a promotional campaign called "Mega Role-Play Project".
-The game was later released in Europe under the title Soleil.
-Atlus published the game the following year in North America and retitled it Crusader of Centy and released it in March 1995 at the retail price of $70.

-Crusader of Centy sold poorly, but was praised by critics for its gameplay and graphics.
-The game was eventually discovered by collectors and was praised for its achievements.
-The US version of the game has become a collector's item due to its poor initial sales.
-Atlus also released a hint book in 1995 alongside the game.
-The hint book was reportedly only available via mail-in order forum page inside the games manual.
-As a result of this, the hint book itself has also become a rare collectors item and since then, no online scan exists of it archived.
+Crusader of Centy was developed for the Sega Genesis by Nextech.
+Many of the designers were part of Wolf Team and served various positions on its games.
+These individuals founded a new developer under the name GAU Entertainment and released the run-and-gun game Ranger X for the Genesis before renaming the company to Nextech.
+During the early 1990s, Sega had largely relied on action and platform games on its consoles for strong sales.
+However, the popularity of role-playing games was growing rapidly in Japan during this time.
+Despite a few standout franchises like Phantasy Star, Shining, and Lunar being exclusive to its consoles, Sega was losing that region's market to its biggest competitor Nintendo and the plethora of quality RPGs available on the SNES.
+Attempting to alleviate this, Sega announced the "Mega Roleplay Project" in 1994, which consisted of seven RPGs, each from a different developer, to be published for either the Genesis or Sega CD.
+Crusader of Centy was part of this project.